 Chicken street tacos totally loaded up!
-Juicy seasoned chicken breast, guacamole, pico de gallo and topped with some homemade chipotle aioli.
+Juicy seasoned chicken breast, guacamole, pico de gallo and topped with a spicy and creamy homemade chipotle aioli.

 Chicken street tacos are one those easy dinner meals that comes together so quick.
 It’s healthy and kid friendly too because you can easily make a little quesadilla out of the same ingredients if your littlest kids don’t care for tacos.

 They are at restaurants, food trucks and hopefully now in your own kitchen!

 A street taco is a very minimalist taco.
 A corn tortilla, some meat, a little salsa and maybe some cabbage slaw or cilantro.

 This type of taco uses a smaller tortilla, one that easily fits in your hand and you can eat on the go.

 You’ll often find that a street taco comes with two tortillas because the point is to load them up with the fillings, so you don’t want it to break and get everywhere.

 The second tortilla catches all of those spills from the first taco.

 I like to think it’s the world’s healthiest taco.